elastic/integrations/packages/airflow/docs/README.md

 ## Validation

-After the integration is successfully configured, clicking on the Assets tab of the Airflow integration should display a list of available dashboards.
-Click on the dashboard available for user's configured data stream.
-It should be populated with the required data.
+Once the integration is set up, you can click on the Assets tab in the Airflow integration to see a list of available dashboards.
+Choose the dashboard that corresponds to your configured data stream.
+The dashboard should be populated with the required data.

 ## Troubleshooting

-- To troubleshoot issues with missing metrics on the monitoring dashboard, verify that the `StatsD` server is properly receiving data from Airflow by examining the logs for potential errors.
+- Check if the StatsD server is receiving data from Airflow by examining the logs for potential errors.
-- Verify that the `%HOST%` placeholder in the Airflow configuration file is replaced with the correct address of the machine where the `StatsD` server is running.
+- Make sure the `%HOST%` placeholder in the Airflow configuration file is replaced with the correct address of the machine where the StatsD server is running.
-- In case Airflow metrics are not being emitted, confirm that the `[metrics]` section in the `airflow.cfg` file is properly configured as per the instructions above.
+- If Airflow metrics are not being emitted, confirm that the `[metrics]` section in the `airflow.cfg` file is properly configured as per the instructions above.

 ## Metrics reference

 ### Statsd
-This is the `statsd` data stream.
-This data stream collects metrics related to scheduler activities, pool usage, task execution details, executor performance, and worker states in Airflow.
+This is the `statsd` data stream, which collects metrics related to scheduler activities, pool usage, task execution details, executor performance, and worker states in Airflow.

 An example event for `statsd` looks as following: